DE1-Engineering-Mathematics/module-resources/notes/2-vectors.md

 ### 2.2.3 Triple Scalar Product
 <img align="right" src="figs/2.2-triple-scalar.svg" width=""/>

 The last case is simply a combination of the dot and cross product, typically referred to as the triple scalar product.
-For the vectors \textbf{a}, \textbf{b} and \textbf{c}, the triple product will give you the volume of the parallelepiped mapped by the three sets of parallel edges made from the three vectors.
-Clearly, if \textbf{a}, \textbf{b} and \textbf{c} are not all linearly independent, then the volume will be zero.
+For the vectors **a**, **b** and **c**, the triple product will give you the volume of the parallelepiped mapped by the three sets of parallel edges made from the three vectors.
+Clearly, if **a**, **b** and **c** are not all linearly independent, then the volume will be zero.
 Notice the order of the dot product doesn't matter, but the cross product does!<br><br>

 $$\begin{align*}